The Museum of the International Red Cross and Crescent, Geneva

 The museum’s shifting lights, screens, statues and life-size photos create a blur of confusing images and murmured sounds.
 I see my husband among the ravages of the Spanish Civil War, the American in occupied China, and my own reflection in the striped uniform of the Nazi concentration camps.

-Here, my audio guide tells me, the Movement could do “almost nothing” for the holocaust victims because the Geneva Convention had not thought to cover civilians.
+Here, my audio guide tells me, the Movement could do “almost nothing” for the holocaust victims because the Geneva Convention had not thought to cover civilians: because the world had not thought civilians would be targeted.
 Intense negotiations allowed a handful of volunteers to enter the camps, on the condition that they could not leave until the end of the war.

 Such altruistic behaviour merges with insanity.
 I wondered then, and I still do now, what those people managed to achieve without further support and resources.
 I wonder what scars they bore by the end, or whether they even survived.

-Open fire in Paris then blazes onto the screen, showing teams of medics running through the streets, only shielded from the explosions and flaming debris by the makeshift crosses on their arms.
+Open fire in Paris then blazes onto the screen, showing teams of medics running through the streets, their only shield only from the explosions and flaming debris being the makeshift crosses on their arms.

 That stocky red cross symbolizes healthcare to me, as much as those five rings denote the Olympics and $ the almighty buck.
 I’d never been troubled by its origins, nor heard the Movement described as anything other than the Red Cross before.
 Another day, another chance to uncover my ignorance.